chattertots/chattertots.github.io/_pages/louise.md

 author          : Louise Hibbert author_profile  : true
 layout          : single
+classes         : wide
 #header:
 #  overlay_color: #000
 #  overlay_filter: 0.1
 #  overlay_image: /assets/images/page-features/webp/60/about-abstract.webp
 #  caption: "Photo credit: [**Steve Johnson**](https://www.pexels.com/@steve)"
 ---
 Louise is a fully qualified, specialist Speech and Language Therapist with over 18 years experience.
 She worked for several years living in London and working for the NHS running busy early years community clinics, in Special Schools and mainstream units.
 She chose to set up Chattertots Speech and Language Therapy in 2006 when she and her husband moved from London to Godalming and she was expecting her first child.
-Another child followed a couple of years later and Louise has been able to manage following her career whilst fitting it around being there for her small (and now not quite so small!) children.  shen the beginning this was just one day a week, now it is virtually a full working week with an additional team member, Alison.
+Another child followed a couple of years later and Louise has been able to manage following her career whilst fitting it around being there for her small (and now not quite so small!) children.
+At the beginning this was just one day a week, now it is virtually a full working week with additional team members Alison and Stephen.

-Louise provides assessment and treatment for a wide range of speech, language and communication difficulties in children typically preschool and primary age up to around 8-10 years.
-These include speech sound delay, speech sound disorder, dyspraxia, cleft lip/palate, language delay, language disorder, stammering, Down’s Syndrome, global developmental delay, cerebral palsy.
-She has a particular interest in speech delay/disorder and hearing difficulties.

-Louise tries when she can to visit you at home for an initial assessment covering areas around Godalming such as Witley, Chiddingfold, Haslemere, Hindhead, Elstead, Farnham, Ash, Worplesdon, Guildford, Shalford, Chilworth, Shere, Cranleigh and surrounding areas in West Surrey and parts of North-East Hampshire.
-Early years therapy sessions are typically offered in her home-based clinic in Godalming as much as possible.
-Louise also travels to schools and nurseries in the local area.
-She has been the in-house Speech and Language Therapist at Acorns Nursery in Shackleford for many years now and also has close links with St. Hilarys school in Godalming.
+## Education

+**I completed my undergraduate degree in Linguistics in 1997**.
+I then qualified as a Speech and Language Therapist in 2001, obtaining a Master of Medical Science (MMedSci) degree in Clinical Communication Studies from the University of Sheffield.
+I am now a member of the Royal College of Speech and Language Therapists, the Association of Speech and Language Therapists in Independent Practice, and am registered with the Health Care Professionals council.

+## Experience

+**Prior to working independently I worked within the NHS assessing and treating pre-school and primary-aged children.**
+I have worked in community clinics gaining experience in a broad range of speech, language and communication difficulties and also have experience working in special schools with children with a range of mild to severe learning and physical difficulties.

+## Training

+**Since qualifying I have continued to develop my skills in accordance with requirements set out by the Royal College of Speech and Language Therapists and the Health Care Professionals Council.**

+I have specific training in the following therapy techniques:

+- Parent Child Interaction Therapy (PCI)
+- Picture Exchange Communication System (PECS)
+- Lidcome Therapy (for children who stammer)
+- Derbyshire Language scheme
+- New Nuffield Dyspraxia Program
+- PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets)
+- Johansen Individualised Auditory Stimulation

+**and have attended training in the following areas:**

+- Motor speech disorders (September 2007)
+- Semantics and word finding (October 2007)
+- Down syndrome (November 2007)
+- Primary Care (May 2009)
+- Differential diagnosis of ASD and other related conditions(February 2010)
+- Sentence Processing (September 2010)
+- Caroline Bowen: Speech Sound Disorders, The Basics and Beyond (March 2011)
+- Working with deafness (November 2013)
+- PROMPT - Introduction (December 2015)
+- PROMPT - Bridging technique to intervention (December 2016)
+- Johansen Individualised Auditory Stimulation (November 2017)